whanley/Ottoman-Gazetteer/data/data-preprocessing-documentation.md

+# Osmanli Yer Adalari

-# PDF to 3-column plain text spreadsheet
+## 1. PDF to 3-column plain text spreadsheet

 I copied the text of Tahir Sezen's 1996 [Osmanli Yer Adalari](http://www.os-ar.com/osmanli_yer_isimleri.pdf) pdf.

 I pasted it into a word processor document, then used find and replace with regular expressions to turn it into tab-delineated lines, as follows:

 1. replace $ with # (to remove all line breaks)
 2. delete ##[0-9]* (to remove page numbers)
 3. replace [[:::CharHeight=11::]] with \n& (to create a line break between each "new alphabet" place name, which are all given in 11pt font).